AriaMoradi/logs/100-days-of-code/log.md

 ### Day 1: Agust 18, 2020

 #### Today's Progress:
-- created a react app to recreate [this theme](https://www.free-css.com/assets/files/free-css-templates/preview/page196/conquer/)
+- created a react app to recreate [this theme](https://www.free-css.com/assets/files/free-css-templates/preview/page196/conquer/) which shall be named as "the conquer theme" or "conquer" for short
-- read about why a sandwich menu is bad for mobile
+- conquer: replicated the navbar

 #### Thoughts: